Trump says peace talks could resume in days as U.S. military blocks Iranian ports

 A top U.S. military commander said U.S. forces have imposed a blockade of Iranian ports and have established "maritime superiority" in the Middle East.

-"In less than 36 hours since the blockade was implemented, U.S. forces have completely halted economic trade going into and out of Iran by sea," said Adm.
-Bradley Cooper, the commander of U.S. Central Command, in a social media post late Tuesday.
+"In less than 36 hours since the blockade was implemented, U.S. forces have completely halted economic trade going into and out of Iran by sea," Adm.
+Bradley Cooper, the commander of U.S. Central Command, which oversees Middle East operations, said in a statement shared online early Wednesday local time.
 He suggested the U.S. blockade brought to a halt Iran's economy, which relies on international trade by sea.

 The U.S. blockade of Iranian ports entered into force on Monday following face-to-face negotiations between U.S. and Iranian officials in Islamabad to end the war.
 According to Trump, the meeting failed to achieve a breakthrough over Iran's insistence to continue its nuclear program.